- Home

 - Completed a Free Application for Federal Student Aid (FAFSA) or Colorado Application for State Financial Aid (CASFA).

-- Take at least 6 credits and have a GPA of 2.5 or higher each semester.
+- Earned at least 6 credits and have a GPA of 2.5 or higher each semester.

 - Have a family income of $90,000 or less, based on FAFSA or CASFA.